 Working remotely is a core part of many organisations’ flexible working initiatives.
 Here are 10 important facts you need to know about working away from the office

-As employees demand more flexible working options, it’s vital that HR departments and line manager fully understand the implications, benefits and downsides of teams that include remote workers.
+As employees demand more flexible working options, it’s vital that HR departments and line managers fully understand the implications, benefits and downsides of teams that include remote workers.
 Here are 10 essential statistics you need to know about working remotely.

 - Research by CanadaLife found that remote workers regard themselves as more productive: home workers rated their productivity at 7.7 out of 10.
 Those working in open-plan offices rated their productivity at an average of 6.5 out of 10